Øm Abbey: History

-Bishop Svend of Aarhus transferred many of his own holdings to Øm Abbey and then retired there to live out his days among the monks.
+Bishop Svend of Aarhus transferred many of his own holdings to Øm Abbey and then retired there.
 He was buried in front of the high altar.
 Abbot Michael, the twelfth abbot, was buried in the chapter room in the unfinished church.
-Bishop Peder Elafssen of Aarhus was buried in the church in 1246, years before it was completed.
-Abbot Jens (1246–1249) was wounded while trying to prevent bandits from stealing horses from the abbey.
+Bishop Peder Elafssen of Aarhus was buried in the church in 1246, one year before it was completed.

-The second abbey church was completed in 1257 built of red bricks, the most common building material of the day in the region.
-It was built in late Gothic style, with a nave and a transept, but had an irregular shape.

 One event which caused trouble for Øm Abbey was the suspicion that the monks harbored Abbot Arnfast of Ryd Abbey who was accused of having murdered King Christopher I of Denmark by giving him poisoned communion wine during mass at Ribe Cathedral in 1259.
 Abbot Arnfast was supposed to have poisoned the king for his persecution of Archbishop Jacob Erlandsen.
 A thorough search failed to produce Arnfast, who had fled the country.
 Christopher's son, King Eric V had the Cistercians banished.

 In 1260 King Christopher's widow Dowager Queen Margaret Sambiria stayed at the abbey for two days with an army of 1,600 knights.
-The chronicle bemoans on the heavy cost of such a royal visit.
+The chronicle bemoans the heavy cost of such a royal visit.